 Best James Patterson Thriller Series

 James Patterson is best known for his investigative/crime-thriller novel series.
-In fact, majority of his works are in this category.
-Some works were single authored by him, while others were co-authored by some of the most popular writers of the genre.
+In fact, the majority of his works are in this category.
+Some works were single-authored by him, while others were co-authored by some of the most popular writers of the genre.